Jakobson1983/Cypress-Project/README.md

 https://github.com/Jakobson1983/Cypress-Project.git

-<h3>3.In the terminal go to the folder with project and install Cypress:</h3>
+<h3>3.In the terminal go to the folder with project and install package Node.js:</h3>

-npm install cypress --save-dev
+npm install

 <h3>4.Run Cypress by this command:</h3>